-The Accelerated Honors Academy (AHA) for Gifted Girls at Alverno Heights Academy allows qualified students entering the sixth, seventh or eighth grade to bypass the remainder of their middle school studies and attend Alverno High School as full-time high school students.
+The Accelerated Honors Academy (AHA) for Gifted Girls at Alverno Heights Academy allows qualified students entering the sixth, seventh or eighth grade to bypass the remainder of their middle school studies and attend Alverno Heights Academy as full-time high school students.
 The AHA was created to provide an engaging environment for advanced and gifted students who are ready for a rigorous college-preparatory curriculum centering on science, technology, engineering and math (STEM).
 Students who graduate from the AHA complete a STEM-based, college-preparatory curriculum at an early age, typically two full years ahead of most high school students.

 Eligibility and Readiness